-Since 1870, when Senator Hiram Revels of Mississippi and Representative Joseph Rainey of South Carolina became the first African Americans to serve in Congress, a total of 139 African Americans have served as U.S. Representatives or Senators.
-This Web site, based on the book Black Americans in Congress, 1870–2007, contains biographical profiles of former African-American Members of Congress, links to information about current black Members, essays on institutional and national events that shaped successive generations of African Americans in Congress, and images of each individual Member, supplemented by other historical photos.
+Since 1870, when Senator Hiram Revels of Mississippi and Representative Joseph Rainey of South Carolina became the first African Americans to serve in Congress, a total of 175 African Americans have served as U.S. Representatives, Delegates, or Senators.
+This Web site, based on the publication Black Americans in Congress, contains biographical profiles of former African-American Members of Congress, links to information about current Black Members, essays on institutional and national events that shaped successive generations of African Americans in Congress, and images of each individual Member, supplemented by other historical photos.

 This page features materials designed to help teachers and students use the information presented in Black Americans in Congress in their classrooms.
 It includes lesson plans as well as activities on photographs, objects, and memorable quotations.

-View an array of historical artifacts from the House Collection related to the history of Black Americans in Congress.
-Items include political campaign buttons, magazine cards, campaign literature, and historic images.
+View artifacts from the House Collection related to the history of Black Americans in Congress, from portraits to political campaign buttons.

 Use the interactive map to compile information on the representation of Black Americans in Congress, such as the number of Members who served from a particular state or region and when they served.